 The University of Adelaide is an internationally well-known university (ranked #109 world-wide).
 It has a strong track-record in fundamental sciences, such as mathematics and computer science.
 Furthermore, there has already been ongoing collaborations and the group has been supportive for several years.
 For example, Matt Sorell and Nick Falkner have mentored students at the C3S summer school every year.
 Also the efforts of their Australian students have significantly contributed to the success of ICR in Estonia.
 In addition, Australia is located in the southern hemisphere, which makes January a nice period in the year.

 Why is the mid-term meeting at Tallinn University of Technology in Estonia?

 Estonia is a country that focuses on IT-innovation.
 With a fully digital government, numerous start-ups it is leading the field in many aspects.
 The July meeting will also include an introduction to "e-Estonia".

-This course consist of a weekly seminar-style meeting, where the research group discusses progress and questions arising from the work.
+During the spring we will meet and discusses progress and questions arising from the work.
 This also includes discussions on topics such as 'how to conduct a literature review', 'research methodology', 'how to select a conference or journal', etc. It is also expected that the teams regularly catch-up with their remote colleagues over skype/hangout/etc.

 Face-to-face project research workshop in Estonia.
 During that week we will also have a chance to visit Skype, e-Estonia Showroom, Mektory, NATO CCD COE, and other organizations.

-This course again has weekly seminar-style research group meetings.
-In the second half we will more focus on analyzing data, writing-up a paper using latex, etc.
+In the second half of the year we will more focus on analyzing data, writing-up a paper using latex, etc.

 Topic Areas (DRAFT)